jfine2358/katacoda-scenarios/git-without-commit/step1.md

 Alice wants to send a tree of files to Carol, via Bob.
 She wants to use Bob as the hub for the sharing of files.
 Pretend you are Alice.

-First get some files from github.
+First, Alice, get some files from github.

 `wget https://github.com/oreillymedia/katacoda-examples/archive/refs/heads/main.zip`{{execute}}

-Now unzip to get the files.
+Now unzip.

 `unzip main`{{execute}}

-You will use git to package, store and transport these files.
+You will use git.
 So create a bare git repository.

 `git init --bare alice.git`{{execute}}

-A bare git repository has no working directory.
-It only has the git directory, which git uses to store objects, commits, references and other objects.
-Take a look.
+Why bare?
+A bare git repository has only the git directory.
+That's enough to store files, trees, commits, references and other objects.
+Take a look at it

 `ls alice.git`{{execute}}